Paint: Pigment, dye and filler

 Pigments are solid particles or flakes incorporated in the paint, usually to contribute color to the paint film.
 Pigments impart color by selective absorption of certain wavelengths of light and/or by scattering or reflecting light.
 The particle size of the pigment is critical to the light-scattering mechanism.
 The size of such particles can be measured with a Hegman gauge.
-Dyes, on the other hand, are dissolve in the paint and impart color only by the selective absorption mechanism.
+Dyes, on the other hand, are dissolved in the paint and impart color only by the selective absorption mechanism.
 Paints can be formulated with only pigments, only dyes, both, or neither.

 Pigments can also be used to give the paint special physical or optical properties, as opposed to imparting color, in which case they are called functional pigments.
 Fillers or extenders are an important class of the functional pigments.
 These are typically used to build film thickness and/or reduce the cost of the paint, or they can impart toughness and texture to the film.
 Fillers are usually cheap and inert materials, such as diatomaceous earth, talc, lime, barytes, clay, etc. Floor paints that must resist abrasion may contain fine quartz sand as a filler.

 Sometimes, a single pigment can serve both decorative and functional purposes.
 For example some decorative pigments protect the substrate from the harmful effects of ultraviolet light by making the paint opaque to these wavelengths, i.e. by selectively absorbing them.
 These hiding pigments include titanium dioxide, phthalo blue, red iron oxide, and many others.